JaneEye: A 12-nm 2K-FPS 18.9-$\mu$J/Frame Event-based Eye Tracking Accelerator: Hardware Accelerator Design

 \subsection{Memory Access Optimization}

-Input feature maps are tiled into 8×8 spatial blocks with 8 channels, matching the PE array dimensions.
+Input feature maps are tiled into 8$\times$8 spatial blocks with 8 channels, matching the dimensions of the PE array.
 This tiling requires 4 KB of on-chip buffer storage and eliminates external memory access during tile computation.
-Each tile processes in 64 cycles for 3×3 convolutions or 392 cycles for 7×7 convolutions.
+Each tile processes in 64 cycles for 3$\times$3 convolutions or 392 cycles for 7$\times$7 convolutions.

 Zero-skipping logic detects zero activations using OR-trees and gates the corresponding MAC operations.
 Measurements on the 3ET+ dataset show 38-42\% activation sparsity, reducing dynamic power by 35\%.
-The prefetch unit begins loading the next tile at cycle 48 (for 3×3) or cycle 376 (for 7×7), achieving 94\% overlap between computation and memory access.
+The prefetch unit begins loading the next tile at cycle 48 (for 3$\times$3) or cycle 376 (for 7$\times$7), achieving 94\% overlap between computation and memory access.